Food list

 Nuts, seeds & legumes

-These options are nutrient-rich but calorie-dense.
-Enjoy them in moderation to avoid excess calorie intake.
-Include in smaller portions a few times a week to keep a balanced intake without impacting weight management.
+These options are packed with nutrients but are also calorie-dense.
+Enjoy them in moderation and stick to smaller portions a few times a week to maintain a balanced diet without affecting your weight management goals.

-Some nuts, seeds, and legume products (e.g., heavily salted, roasted with added oils, or sweetened varieties) should be limited.
-Reserve these for special occasions or when other options are unavailable, as frequent consumption may impact health goals.
+Some nuts, seeds, and legume products (e.g. heavily salted, roasted with added oils, or sweetened varieties) should be limited.
+Save these for special occasions or when other options aren’t available, as frequent consumption may hinder your health and weight goals.

 Food